 With the same lasting strength of their clear counterparts, salt and pepper diamonds are an increasingly popular choice for alternative engagement rings.
 Their quirky looks helped couples match their unique love story with a similarly unique diamond.

-More and more brides break traditional norms and choose to embrace what matters to them.
-These alternative diamonds fit right in.
+More and more brides break traditional norms and choose to embrace what matters to them, and these alternative diamonds fit right in.

 These inclusions grow and form alongside the diamond.
 Over billions of years, the crystal is exposed to carbon, minerals and even other diamonds.
 Together, these elements create lasting marks, or inclusions.